emard/ulx3s-bin/README.md

     DAC: L3210  OK  R3210  OK  V3210  OK
     BTN:___34__ SW:1234 LED:__5___1_

-Same content as printed on usbserial should also be shown on HDMI monitor.
+Same content as printed on usbserial should also be shown on HDMI monitor on screen with black background and white letters.
 If above self test looks good, board is useable. upload pass-thru bitstream to FPGA config flash